joetanx/hashicorp/vault/app-role-jenkins.md

 ![image](https://github.com/joetanx/hashicorp/assets/90442032/38c6efd8-693b-49af-af6d-d9b8a352a236)

-## 2. Pipeline 1 - Generate Role and Secret IDs and use directly
+## 2. Using app role (option 1) - Generate Role and Secret IDs and use directly

 ### 2.1. 📌 Vault: create app role for pipeline 1 and get role and secret IDs